What to Say to an Employee Who Falsifies Their Time Card

 Large corporations usually have systems in place to deal with situations like these, but small businesses generally don’t have teams standing by, ready to track theft and monitor employee time.
 But this doesn’t mean that you should let time fraud go unchecked.
+The Fair Labor Standards Act (FLSA) leaves it up to the employers to track their employee timesheets.

 But how do you confront a worker whom you suspect has been falsifying time card data?
 What do you say to them?
 Confrontation can be a challenge –especially when it involves an issue that’s as sensitive and important as time card falsification.